-One of the more debilitating pains I have encountered, is toothache.
+One of the more debilitating pains I have encountered is a toothache.
 And, as luck would have it, toothaches usually seem to present themselves way past the time that all dental offices have closed.
 Yes, even on weekends.
 So inconvenient.

 There are a number of ways to find relief until you can get the chance to see your favorite dentist, and the following have all been reported by essential oil users to have a positive effect while they wait for that 9am appointment on Monday morning!